stolostron/rhacm-docs/console/console.md

 ## Observe environment details
 <!--Will users be able to see any of this information even though it will not be on the Overview page?-->

-Reorganize your dashboard.
-You can personalize your view of the Overview dashboard by reorganizing the resource overview cards.
+Reorganize and personalize your view of the page.
 You can view the following information about your clusters:

 * Name of the cloud service with the number of clusters
 * Cluster compliance